NIRP: Coming to the US?

 From a variety of Fed officials, negative interest rate policy (NIRP) is unlikely, and the base case is that the overnight US benchmark rate will not go negative over the next year.

-But given the damage to the global economy to incomes and balance sheets due to the coronavirus, virtually everything is on the table as policymakers try to save the system.
+But given the damage to the global economy to incomes and balance sheets due to events in 2020, virtually everything is on the table as policymakers try to save the system.

 There could be yield curve control (YCC, also known as yield curve caps), which is similar to what the Fed did during the 1942 to 1947 period to help fund World War II.